 Fund a Goat

-We've got goats!
+We're bringing back the goats this year!
 No, we're not starting a petting zoo.
-These goats have a job to do – to eat!
+These goats have a job to do – to eat.
 Goats are a great way to help restore the globally-rare bluff prairie at Freedom Park that has become clogged with overgrowth and invasive plants.
 You can help when you donate.
 Click here to fund a goat.
-The goats finished their work in a week this fall.
-We'll need to bring them back in the spring to continue their work.
+The goats finished their work in a week last fall.
+With your help, we will bring them back in the late spring and early fall to continue their work.
 When you fund a goat you're helping us continue the restoration project.
 Thank you in advance for preserving this special habitat!

 Israel Haas is the executive director of the Great River Road Visitor & Learning Center at Freedom Park.
 He says, “Many people don’t realize that we’re sitting on a precious resource.
 The goat prairie is a globally rare habitat.
 Our bluff looks a little like a jungle right now.
 It’s overgrown and full of invasive species.
 That’s why I’m very excited about what goats could do for the bluff.
 They’re fun to watch, eco-friendly, and efficient.
 And they’ll help us restore this precious resource.”